 There is taking place, right now as I write this, a supernatural move of God that is the greatest resurgence and reclamation of lost doctrine since the Protestant Reformation.
 By God’s strong hand and outstretched arm, he has shown a dying culture and a nation under judgment the extent of his grace and mercy by lighting the flame of Reformation on dead coals and sending the rain of Reformation in a land of theological famine.
-The doctrine that we preach here, the utter and complete sovereignty of God over all things, the divine and eternal decrees of God, his providential care over creation, the doctrine of God’s divine choice and HIS free will over the hearts of men, a grace that is as scandalous as it is powerful, and a return to many the doctrines of old…this is what we are seeing happen right before our eyes.
+The doctrine that we preach here, the utter and complete sovereignty of God over all things, the divine and eternal decrees of God, his providential care over creation, the doctrine of God’s divine choice and HIS free will over the hearts of men, a grace that is as magnificent as it is powerful, and a return to many the doctrines of old…this is what we are seeing happen right before our eyes.

 Do you have any idea what it took to bring to you the Gospel and the Doctrines of Sovereign Grace?

 Do you know what it was like for those Christians to be fed to lions or the Apostles to be hung upon their own cross?
-Do you know what it was like to bring to you the Gospel, for these men and women to be stripped bare and tarred and feathered and made to jump off the roof of the coliseum?
+Do you know what it was like to bring to you the Gospel, for these men and women to be stripped bare, tarred and feathered and made to jump off the roof of the coliseum?
 Do you realize this is how the Gospel came to you?
-Do you know that to bring you these doctrines that the crimson line of Gospel came through the Apostles to the early Christians being hounded by Rome and martyred?
+Do you know that to bring you these doctrines that the crimson line of the Gospel came through the Apostles to the early Christians by being hounded by Rome and martyred?
 Do you know what it was like for you to have this Bible in your hand in modern tongue for Wycliffe to have been on the run, to die, and to be hated with such reproach the Catholic church dug up his body and burned it as punishment after his death, or Tyndale to translate and disseminate the Bible in your modern tongue, to be betrayed to the imperial authorities, tried for heresy, strangled at the stake and then set to fire?
-Do you know what it was like, for you to be an heir of the doctrines of grace, for the Lion of Scotland, John Knox to stare down Bloody Mary who could have sentenced him to death, say unto her, “Your will madam is no reason, neither doth your thought make that Roman harlot to be the true and immaculate spouse of Christ”?
+Do you know what it was like, for you to be an heir of the doctrines of grace, for the Lion of Scotland, John Knox to stare down Bloody Mary who could have sentenced him to death, say unto her, “Your will madam is no reason, neither doth your thought make that Roman harlot to be the true and immaculate spouse of Christ?”

 Do you know what it was like in order for you to enjoy these doctrines of Scripture that were brought to you through blood-washed and martyred saints for Whitfield to have to taken to fields to preach because he was blacklisted by New England clergy, or the greatest preacher on American soil, Jonathan Edwards, to be fired from his church to die among the Indians?
 Do you know what it was like for you to be given what you’ve been given – doctrines that seem normal and average and ordinary now – to have been preaching the Doctrines of Grace before it was cool, and men to be fired from church after church for preaching what we now take for granted?
 And might I show you a few of my scars as well?
 Do you have any idea what it took for the Gospel in all of its fullness to reach you?